-In Michigan, a person is allowed to carry a concealed weapon only if they first obtain a permit.
+In Michigan, carrying a concealed weapon is only allowed with a permit.
 If you have don’t have a permit, you can be charged with a felony.